 Through the Girl Scouts.

+My mom and dad encouraged outdoor play.
 My older sister was in the Girl Scouts when we were growing up in Charlotte and my mom was very active with her troop.
 I used to tag along on their outings.
 But my love of the outdoors really expanded once my sister began working in Yellowstone National Park in the 1970s.
 When I was 14, my parents decided it would be good for me to go out and stay with her a couple months.
 I wasn’t a troubled kid, at least I don’t think I was.
 But they thought it would be good for me.
 And boy was it ever!
 I ended up spending four summers in Yellowstone.
 I supported my backpacking and climbing habit by pumping gas in the Park.

 Q. What did you learn from your Yellowstone summers?

 Well, for starters I learned first-hand about the gift of our National Park Service.
 Wandering across those lands produced an immense sense of gratitude for the leaders and volunteers who made it their mission to protect open space.
 While pumping gas (no self-serve back then) I met thousands of people from around the world who came to experience America’s greatest idea.
 That mission remains a key part of what we do here at Great Outdoor Provision Co. – helping folks discover wild places.